vmware/weathervane/doc/userDocs/usersGuide.md

 In all of the configurations, the application server is the first pod to become CPU bound, and so the limit specified for this pod affects the performance capability of the configuration.
-In the `xsmall` configuration, the application server pod has cpu requests and limits of 750mcores, or 0.75 CPU cores.
 With `small3`, the application server pod has cpu requests and limits of 2000mcores, or 2 CPU cores.
 Because the `small3` configuration requests a whole number of CPU cores it is assigned to the Kubernetes guaranteed QoS class.
 This configuration is appropriate for tests involving the Kubernetes CPU Manager.